-While on an extended trip to Australia (six months somehow became 12 years) I obtained an MA in Journalism.
-This helped me to become a freelance journalist focusing on the environment and social justice – my articles covered topics from forced marriages and accidents in coal mines.
+For much of my life I’ve been a wandering soul, but for a while I’ve shared a house with my husband and our cuddle-loving, sofa-hogging terrier.
+While on an extended trip to Australia (six months somehow became 12 years) I obtained an MA in Journalism and become a freelance journalist focusing on the environment and social justice.
+My articles covered topics from forced marriages to accidents in coal mines.

 My first degree, a BSc in Physics and Astrophysics, wasn’t so useful.
 But it impresses most people far more 🙂

 A few years ago I gave up journalism and other stuff to work on getting my novel finished and published – and, much more importantly – go on long walks with the dog, who lives to play, chew, lick and romp.
 He doesn’t angst about goals not met, things not done or too much time spent doing the wrong things in the wrong way.
 I’m learning a lot from him.
 (Though my favourite fantasy is setting off to innumerable distant places for an unspecified period with a backpack and a few good books, sans dog…)

 This blog will, if all goes well, share my meanderings towards my goal of becoming an author.
 It will also contain thoughts on books I’ve read and on being an author in today’s world, interspersed with short stories, poetry, guest posts, topics that interest me from psychology to nuclear war, bits about my book(s), random reflections on life and the importance of furry friends.

 Update, December 2017